Gun background checks smash records amid coronavirus fears - KVIA

 The soaring numbers come amid debate in cities and states about whether gun shops should be considered essential businesses that can remain open during stay-at-home orders meant to reduce the spread of the virus.
 Over the weekend, the Trump administration issued an advisory classifying firearms dealers as essential but did not mandate that states keep them open.

 The gun lobby has pushed back vigorously in places that determined federally licensed gun dealers are not essential during the outbreak and should close.
-It says it’s critical shops stay open so Americans can exercise their constitutional rights.
+The industry says the shops are critical to allowing Americans to exercise their constitutional rights.

 The Texas attorney general issued a legal opinion saying emergency orders shuttering gun shops are unconstitutional.
 That’s in contrast to some cities, such as New Orleans, where the mayor has issued an emergency proclamation declaring the authority to restrict sales of firearms and ammunition.